tiantud/WME_Last/Team_6/README.md

 1. Install dependencies by running `npm install` (a list of all dependencies can be found in the package.json)
 2. You can update existing dependencies by running `npm update`
+3. Open terminal in folder: TEAM_6   (cd ..../WME_Last/Team_6)
-3. Start the application by running `npm start`
+4. Start the application by running `npm start`
-4. Open a browser at `http://localhost:3000/`
+5. Open a browser at `http://localhost:3000/`

 ## REST-API